NativeScript/nativescript-cli/README.md

 ```

 * The `app` directory is the **development space for your application**.
 You should modify all common and platform-specific code within this directory.
 When you run `prepare <Platform>`, the NativeScript CLI copies relevant content to the platform-specific folders for each target platform.
 * The `platforms` directory is created empty.
 When you add a target platform to your project, the NativeScript CLI creates a new subdirectory with the platform name.
 The subdirectory contains the ready-to-build resources of your app.
-When you run `prepare <Platform>`, the NativeScript CLI copies relevant content from the `app` directory to the platform-specific subdirectory for each target platform.<br/>In the `platforms` directory, you can safely modify configuration files such as `AndroidManifest.xml` and `Info.plist`.
+When you run `prepare <Platform>`, the NativeScript CLI copies relevant content from the `app` directory to the platform-specific subdirectory for each target platform.

 [Back to Top][1]